What should I do to comply with Brexit regulations?

 - Use Delivery Duty Paid shipments where possible.

-Changes to VAT rules for EU sellers
+Changes to VAT rules on services for EU sellers

 According to the recent advice, the UK tax authority " HMRC has confirmed that many business-to-consumer (B2C) services will follow the same rules for both EU and non-EU customers, and will be VAT-free from 1 January 2021".
 This means that sellers based in the European Union (and not registered for VAT in their country) will no longer be charged the UK VAT (20%) on Artfinder services, such as the commission fees, subscription charges and promotional package sales ("Service Fees").
 VAT will continue to be charged to UK sellers as before.
 There will be no changes in the VAT treatment to non-EU sellers.
 We have now added clarifying wording to this effect in our Commission and Fees Policy.